Q: If your finger isn’t typing, where is it?

 Q: Do you have dietary restrictions?
 Paleo?
 Vegetarian?
 Vegan?

 Ray Harvey: No, no, no. Not that which goeth into a man can defile him but only that which cometh out; for out of the abundance of the heart, the mouth speaketh.
-I don’t eat very much, but I don’t have restrictions.
 Gourmandizing of any kind is one of the surest signs of stupidity.
-I do think that animal husbandry and animal cruelty are so forth are subject about which rational people can legitimately disagree.
-But make no mistake: the food snobbery of the vegan or the food snobbery of the vegetarian or the food snobbery of the organic-only cult, no matter how shabbily dressed, is every bit as beastly as the food snobbery of the rich and famous.
+I do think that animal husbandry and animal cruelty are so forth are subjects about which rational people can legitimately disagree, but please make no mistake: the food snobbery of the vegan or the food snobbery of the vegetarian or the food snobbery of the organic-only cult, no matter how shabbily dressed, is every bit as beastly as the food snobbery of the rich and famous.

 Q: As an anti-postmodernist — if I may put it that way — are you stalking your victims?
 If so, doesn’t your tendency to shoot from the hip startle them?